 ISP Compatibility & Plan suitability

 It may sound strange, but this Arris cable modem with voice support can’t work with multiple service providers.
 That’s because it’s primarily designed to use with Comcast Xfinity.
-Although this Xfinity Arris modem can handle multi-gigabit speeds, it is an ideal choice for Xfinity’s fastest 1.2Gbps service package.
+Plus, this Xfinity Arris modem can’t handle gigabit speeds.
+It is suitable only for internet plans up to 800 Mbps.

 Design & Connectivity